ScriBanana/zmk-config/README.md

 - What is loaded as firmware (`.keymap` file) differs from the picture, as Optimot drivers modifies the QWERTY layout downstream.
 - The gaming layer is entirely optional.
 - `Alt` and `GUI` may be swapped depending on one's use.
+- I am not affiliated with Optimot in any way.